 Vacancies are advertised by careers services, specialist recruitment agencies and in national newspapers and trade publications including Press Gazette and PR Week.
 The Chartered Institute of Public Relations (CIPR) publishes lists of voluntary placements and salaried graduate training schemes.

 A degree in any subject is acceptable, although English, management, business or media studies, marketing or behavioural sciences may be preferred by some employers.
-A PR postgraduate qualification can be helpful, as can work experience gained within the PR, marketing, fundraising, events promotion, or journalism trades.
+A PR postgraduate qualification can also be helpful.